 Treatment of patients with tumors affecting the musculoskeletal system, particularly malignant tumors requires coordinated care with radiologists, pathologists, radiation oncologists, and medical oncologists.
 Sarcoma is a broad term used to characterize cancers that develop in bone and connective tissues.
 Unlike carcinoma, sarcoma is very rare.
 The American Cancer Society estimates approximately 13,000 new soft tissue sarcoma and 3,900 new bone sarcoma diagnoses annually in the United States.
 Because of the rarity, it is important that abnormalities concerning for tumors of the musculoskeletal system be evaluated by physicians who have received specialized training in the field as it is well known in the medical literature that mistreatment of sarcomas can have devastating consequences.

-Shawn L. Price, MD, is a board-certified orthopaedic surgeon.
-Dr. Price is an orthopaedic surgeon who specializes in general orthopaedics, as well as the sub-specialty of orthopaedic oncology.
+Shawn L. Price, MD, is a board-certified orthopaedic surgeon who specializes in general orthopaedics, as well as the sub-specialty of orthopaedic oncology.
 Dr. Price has been treating patient in the region and beyond who are affected by tumors of the musculoskeletal system for over 11 years.
 Treatment of these conditions requires a coordinated approach.
 Dr. Price works collaboratively with a team of doctors to provide patients with the optimal treatment strategy.
 In addition to working with your healthcare team, Dr.Price regularly participates in a multi-institutional board with colleagues from across the country to provide each patient with the latest and most individualized treatment recommendations.

 What to Expect: